ac3lab/ac3lab.github.io/_posts/2024-01-06-post_running.md

 Relevant insights

 <p align="justify">
-1) Always run to try to keep/lower my pace for distances that I'm already used to running and consequently be able to improve for longer distances;
+1) Always run to try to keep/lower my pace for distances that I'm already used to running and consequently be able to improve for longer distances;<br>
-2) I need to run longer distances, even with a bad time, if I want to lose more calories;
+2) I need to run longer distances, even with a bad time, if I want to lose more calories;<br>
-3) The weather, apparently, doesn't have impact on my performance;
+3) The weather, apparently, doesn't have impact on my performance;<br>
 4) Apparently elevation gain doesn't have great correlations with running time and calories.
 Therefore, I can keep my usual routes if I wanted to change some of these variables.
 </p>

 Some observations for who want to replicate the analysis:
 <p align="justify">
 1) It's possible to find the latitude and longitude of the routes in the data, making it possible to georeference the races.
-In my case I didn't think it was relevant to use, since I almost always run in the same place.
+In my case I didn't think it was relevant to use, since I almost always run in the same place.<br>
-2) As wrote above, the average pace data comes in total minutes, so if like me, you want to look at this more friendly and usual — minutes'seconds'' — it is necessary to treat this variable.
+2) As wrote above, the average pace data comes in total minutes, so if like me, you want to look at this more friendly and usual — minutes'seconds'' — it is necessary to treat this variable.<br>
 3) Also as wrote above, I didn't find the time information per section, so I preferred not to use it.
 </p>